hypo69/hypo/pytest/gemini/src/webdriver/edge/extentions/__init__.md

 - **Replace placeholders:** Modify the test cases to accurately reflect the contents of the `__init__.py` file.
 Add tests for any other functions or attributes, edge cases, and boundary conditions in your module.
 - **Adapt error handling:** Add tests for any expected exceptions if your code raises them.

-This improved solution provides a more robust and comprehensive testing strategy for the given code snippet.
+This improved solution provides a more robust and comprehensive testing Startegy for the given code snippet.
 Remember to adapt it to your specific code and requirements.
 The most important addition is the specific tests for `__version__` and an example of a potential exception test.
 You MUST adapt them to your needs.